Gluten-Free Dutch Apple Pie

 Notes

-• Cover leftovers and keep at room temperature for 24 hours or refrigerated for up to 4 days.
+• Cover leftovers and store them at room temperature for up to 24 hours or refrigerate for up to 4 days.

 Nutrition